Last updated on July 28th, 2022 at 02:33 pm

-It was motivational speaker and best-selling author, Denis Waitley, who once said,
+It was the motivational speaker and best-selling author, Denis Waitley, who once said,

 “A dream is your creative vision for your life in the future.
 You must break out of your current comfort zone and become comfortable with the unfamiliar and the unknown.”

-I think every dreamer should have that quote painted on their wall to remind them of how the dream journey will be.
+I think every dreamer should have that quote painted on their wall to remind them of how the dream journey can be.

-This past year has been a roller coaster ride of leaving my comfort zones with moving from my home town to a new big city, leaving my family and friends, landing a social media job three hours from my current home, and adjusting to being away from my daughter during a long workday.
+This past year has been a roller coaster ride of leaving my comfort zone by moving from my hometown of Capetown to a new big city up north, leaving my family and friends, landing a social media job three hours from my current home, and adjusting to being away from my daughter during long workdays.

 If you asked me a year ago, I wouldn’t have believed that it was possible to have so many life-changing events happen within a few months of each other.

-This year has definitely been about pushing me outside my comfort zone and becoming comfortable with the unknown.
+This year has definitely been about pushing me outside my comfort zone to become comfortable with the unknown.

-Unfortunately, adult life doesn’t come with one of those “life instruction manuals” with solid advice on handling being a mom, wife, career woman and a big dreamer while living life to its fullest.
+Unfortunately, adult life doesn’t come with one of those life instruction manuals with solid advice on being a mom, wife, career woman, and a big dreamer while living life to its fullest.
 Challenges suddenly come out of nowhere that end up teaching you something new about yourself.

 Life constantly calls you to grow and become more.

-One missing instruction that should be part of that “life manual” is how much “dreams require time and effort.”
-I can handle the effort part, but trying to be a super-mom /loving wife /blogger /social media expert /motivational speaker requires loads of my time.
+One missing instruction that should be part of that life manual is how much “dreams require time and effort.”
+I can handle the effort part, but trying to be a super-mom /loving wife /artist/social media expert /motivational speaker requires loads of my time.
 I wish there were 30-hour-days to fit in everything.

-The “required time” and “comfort zone” part of dreaming has been getting me down.
+The pull between required time and comfort zone part of working on my big dream has been getting me down.

-When your dream begins to feel this way its time to stop and count your blessings and look at what is working in your life and all you have accomplished to date.
-All too often we forget to celebrate our small dream efforts because we are always looking far down the dream road at how much is still left to do.
+When your dream begins to feel depressing, it’s time to stop, count your blessings, and look at what is working in your life and all you have accomplished.
+All too often, we forget to celebrate our small efforts because we look too far into the future at how much is left to achieve.

-We take the small gifts for granted because we “aren’t ‘there’ yet.”
-The ‘there’ seems to be a constantly moving target.
+We take the small gifts for granted because we “aren’t there yet,” and there seems to be a constantly moving target.

 You need to have faith rolled up with patience and a belief that your dream is coming to you as fast as it possibly can.
 The dream that you are seeking is seeking you.
-But you must also grow to be ready for the changes your dream will rain down upon your current life.
+You must grow to be ready for the changes your dream will bring into your current life as you know it.

 Life tests your commitment to your dream by requiring a commitment of time.